 Where to Eat in Clear Lake

 Larch Pine Inn is the premier destination for those longing for relaxing lake life.
 This 1875 Victorian bed and breakfast is the perfect escape for a weekend in Clear Lake, Iowa.
-Featuring a three-course breakfast, jacuzzi tubs, and wrap-around porches, this gem is only one block from the beach and three blocks to downtown.
+This gem is only one block from the beach and three blocks to downtown, featuring a three-course breakfast, jacuzzi tubs, and wrap-around porches,

 Clear Lake: A Town Worth Savoring

-As you can probably tell, I thoroughly enjoyed visiting Clear Lake, Iowa.
+I really enjoyed visiting Clear Lake, Iowa.
 I’d recommend it to anyone wanting to experience a great Midwestern destination or lake property during the spring and summer months.
 Clear Lake has plenty of unique offerings and a delightful selection of restaurants.
 This is Iowa.